robusta-dev/robusta/docs/index.rst

 Using Robusta you can automatically:

 * See the largest files on a node when a ``HostOutOfDiskSpace`` Prometheus alert fires
-* See which Kubernetes resources were updated prior to a Prometheus alert firing
+* See which Kubernetes resources were updated prior to an alert firing
-* Safely run a CPU profiler for 2 seconds in production on high-cpu alerts
+* Safely run a CPU profiler for 2 seconds in production on ``HighCPU`` alerts
-* Share manual troubleshooting workflows with colleagues as code and not outdated wiki pages
-* Add annotations to Grafana graphs showing when applications were updated
 * Track and audit every change in a Kubernetes cluster
 * Enrich Prometheus alerts with pod logs and forward them to Slack/MSTeams
-* Verify that application updates didn't cause a regression in top-line metrics
 * Apply temporary workarounds to your cluster during an incident like increasing HPA max replicas
+* Share troubleshooting workflows with colleagues as code and not outdated wiki pages

 Robusta turns all the above maintenance operations into re-usable playbooks.
 See the :ref:`list of builtin playbooks <List of built-in playbooks>` or write your own.

-The Core Concept
+Core Concepts
 ~~~~~~~~~~~~~~~~~~~~
 Robusta is based on three principles: